Careers & Education

 • Target Each Skill Area: Practice reading passages and identify the structure of questions.

-• Use Trusted Online Resources: Find practice problems that map to the four math domains and four reading-writing domains.
+• Use Trusted Online Resources: Find practice problems that map to the four math domains and four reading and writing domains.

 • Review Mistakes: Focus on what skill area caused errors and target your weak spots.